marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

              But the selected country is not effected by the filters now, so i need to make sure that it is.

              Worst case scenario, hard code to get the ISO_A3 of the selected country, and map the colour data from only that country as a single as all of the rest of the countries are mapped.

+09/01/2025 - Fixed the filters after country deseelction.

+             Issue - During month selection the radio buttons are not reset to none meaning that they visually provide false information in correlation to the data that is being mapped.
+             Fixed - Chnaged the function to reset the radio button to none when a new month is selected.

+             Need to decide what information will be displayed upon selection before the user is redirected to create itinararies.